-In this market, the movement and sharing of data between parties involved in the logistics process is equally important to the physical movement of goods.
-Manual, fragmented and distributed logistics solutions are often proving inadequate to address the needs of operators.
+In this market, the movement and sharing of data between parties involved in the logistics process is equally important to the physical movement of Manual, fragmented and distributed logistics solutions are often proving inadequate to address the needs of operators.
 Connecting manufacturers and suppliers to carriers on an individual, one-off basis is too costly, complex and risky for organizations dealing with many trading partners.
 Further, many of these solutions do not provide the flexibility required to efficiently accommodate varied processes for organizations to remain competitive.
 We believe this presents an opportunity for logistics technology providers to unite this highly fragmented community and help customers improve efficiencies in their operations.

-As the market continues to change, we have been evolving to meet our customers' needs.
-The rate of adoption of newer logistics and supply chain management technologies is evolving, but a large number of organizations still have manual business processes.
-We have been educating our prospects and customers on the value of connecting to trading partners through our Global

-Logistics Network ("GLN") and automating, as well as standardizing, multi-party business processes.
-We believe that our customers are increasingly looking for a single source, neutral, network-based solution provider who can help them manage the end-to-end shipment process, which involves planning a shipment, booking transportation, tracking the shipment as it moves, managing regulatory compliance filings during the move and, finally, settling and auditing of transportation invoices.
+As the market continues to change, we've been evolving to meet our customers' needs.
+While the rate of adoption of newer logistics and supply chain management technologies is increasing, a large number of organizations still have manual business processes.
+We have been educating our prospects and customers on the value of connecting to trading partners through our Global Logistics Network ("GLN") and automating, as well as standardizing, multi-party business processes.
+We believe that our target customers are increasingly looking for a single source, neutral, network-based solution provider who can help them manage the end-to-end shipment process, which involves planning a shipment, booking transportation, tracking the shipment as it moves, managing regulatory compliance filings during the move and, finally, settling and auditing of transportation invoices.

-Additionally, regulatory initiatives mandating electronic filing of shipment information with require customs authorities companies automate aspects of their shipping processes to remain compliant and competitive.
-Our customs compliance technology helps shippers, transportation providers, freight forwarders and other logistics intermediaries to securely and electronically file shipment and tariff/duty information with customs authorities and selfaudit their own efforts.
-Our technology also helps carriers and freiaht forwarders efficiently coordinate with customs brokers and agencies to expedite cross-border shipments.
-While many compliance initiatives started in the compliance has now become a global issue with significantly more international shipments crossing several borders on the way to their final destinations.
+Additionally, regulatory initiatives mandating electronic filing of shipment information with customs authorities require companies to automate aspects of their shipping processes to remain competitive.
+Our compliant and customs compliance technology helps shippers, transportation providers, freight forwarders and other logistics intermediaries to securely and electronically file shipment and tariff/duty information with customs authorities and self-audit their own efforts.
+Our technology also helps freight forwarders carriers and efficiently coordinate with customs brokers and agencies to expedite cross-border shipments.
+While many compliance initiatives started in the US, compliance has now become a global issue with significantly more international shipments crossing several borders on the way to their final destinations.